Market insights: UK ELT and Japan

 In 2018 the UK ranked fifth most popular destination for Japanese students to learn English in, behind Australia, Canada, the USA and the Philippines.
 However, according to our recent annual student statistics reports, the number of Japanese students studying in both private and state sector member centres is on the increase.

 Shoko Doherty, CEO of Celtic English, described the market as 'harder to crack, but once you crack it you tend to have long lasting, fruitful relationships.'

-Discover why Japan is a lucrative market and how to build valuable partnerships with agents from this region at the Asia Pacific Roadshow and StudyWorld.
+Discover why Japan is a lucrative market where the UK has potential to gain market share, and how you can build valuable partnerships with agents.

 Key market figures